pangsu0613/CLOCs/README.md

 If you want to export KITTI format label files, add ```pickle_result=False``` at the end of the above commamd.

 ## Pedestrian and Cyclist Detection
+Step 0: **Download Pretrained Models**

+If you want to utilize the already trained models, please consult the "Pre-trained Models" section above.

 Step 1: **Prepare the Config Files**

 Under the `./configs` directory, edit the file `pedestrian.fhd.config` or `cyclist.fhd.config`: